go-vela/site/content/reference/yaml/metadata.md

   * a _push_ build with the same _branch_ as another running/pending _push_ build
   * a _pull request_ build with the same _head ref_ as another running/pending _pull request_ build

-These builds most often happen when a user pushes a new commit to a branch and quickly push a new commit.
+These builds most often happen when a user pushes a commit to a branch and quickly pushes another commit, both of which kick off new builds.
 Using the `auto_cancel` block can help free up build space and eliminate pointless builds.

 By default, auto canceling is disabled altogether.
 However, if `running` or `default_branch` are specified, `pending` has a default value of `true` unless specified otherwise.